Today I launched my own tiny experiment in AI job search.

 Even though my intent was to search for available jobs in sales, the AI assistant replied, “Here are five ways to find a job in sales.”
 Although still a relevant response to my question, we may have to wait a while longer before we can search and apply for a job via voice-activated AI.

 Still, I am pretty excited about the substantial improvement to job-search technologies over the last few years.
-Thanks to multiple AI and machine learning models and powerful, trusted AI job matching, we’ve gone from a basic keyword and location-based job search to skills-based recommendation engines.
+Thanks to multiple AI recruiting software solution models and powerful, trusted AI job matching, we’ve gone from a basic keyword and location-based job search to skills-based recommendation engines.

-Here’s an example from iCIMS’ Talent Cloud platform aided by the iCIMS Digital Assistant.
+Here’s an example from iCIMS’ talent acquisition software platform aided by the iCIMS Digital Assistant.
 If a jobseeker types “I am a Server Admin” in a chat, the digital assistant would not return a result for a restaurant server since the AI can recognise context cues.

 Recognizing acronyms is another significant advancement in search powered by AI.
 Suppose a job seeker enters a search for “CDL” (Commercial Driver’s License).
 In that case, AI will return results for relevant roles for drivers, including those gigs that may fit into a typical driver lifestyle or work preference.